About the Artists

 My work is represented in many public and private collections in the U.S., Canada, Europe, and Mexico.

-Or Williams, United Kingdom
+Or Williams, UK

 Or Williams’ practice is based on her medical condition and it is predominantly acknowledged by its confessional nature.
 As a surgeon of images, Williams remove huge chunks of data from the digital file, as if she was removing organs or tissues from one’s body.
 This act which resonates with her recent surgical experience, results in glitching and distorting in the original file and turning it into a reflection of her mental state.
 Williams no longer recognises her body and mind.
 She also seems to forget that not long ago she used to be “normal”.
 Folds and tips, discolorations and deformations took over her sponge-like body, a new Muppet version of herself.